These lesbian teens are worried they can't attend prom together

 (CNN)Alabama teens Janizia and Raven have been dating since September and talking about prom since December.

 To make it memorable for her girlfriend, Janizia decided to stage a "promposal" -- the act of inviting someone to prom in an elaborate fashion, often involving props and flash mobs.
-A lawyer representing the two minor teens asked that they be identified only by their first names, out of concern for their privacy.

 Janizia went forward with her plan at Alexandria High School's annual talent show on January 30.
 After Raven performed a rendition of Kehlani's "Honey," Janizia stepped forward with a poster asking the question "Prom?" on a rainbow background.

 Raven nodded yes and some in the audience cheered, Lambda Legal attorney Paul D. Castillo said.
+He asked that the minor teens be identified only by their first names, out of concern for their safety.

 What happened next left the girls and their parents questioning whether the school will let them go to prom, Castillo said.

 Janizia received one day of in-school detention for the promposal, the lawyer said.
-The girls and their families worried that the disciplinary action could be used to prevent Janizia from attending prom with Raven.
+The girls and their families worried that the disciplinary action could be a reason to prevent Janizia from attending prom with Raven.
 So Lambda Legal sent a letter to the Calhoun County School District on their behalf seeking written assurances that they will be able to attend the March 10 dance together -- and threatening legal action if they didn't receive them by February 14.

-Principal Mack Holley told the Anniston Star newspaper that Janizia was only disciplined because it's against school rules to make promposals at school events, and that she had previously been warned not to do it.
-Holley did not respond to a CNN request for comment.
+Principal Mack Holley told the Anniston Star newspaper that Janizia was only disciplined because it's against school rules to do promposals at school events, and that she had been warned not to do it.
+Holley did not respond to CNN's request for comment.

 But Holley's behavior after the promposal suggests there were other motives, Castillo said.